 Through demonstration, observation, and application, students will learn to utilize a schematic drawing in the diagnosis and repair of automotive electrical and fuel systems.
 Emphasis will be placed on the interpretation of symbols, reading a schematic drawing, and measurement of values of electricity in the automotive system.
+Prerequisite: AUT 1000 Series or the instructor's permission course will include in-car service and testing.
+Prerequisite: AUT 1000 Series or the instructor's permission AUT 1114 POWERTRAINS: DIAGNOSIS AND REPAIR

-AUT 1113 AUTOMATIC TRANSMISSIONS DIAGNOSIS AND REPAIR
+AUT 1113 AUTOMATIC TRANSMISSIONS DIAGNOSIS

-1 0 6 3 Students will be taught to diagnose and repair problems in the automatic transmission.
-The course will include in-car service and testing.
-Prerequisite: AUT 1000 Series or the instructor's permission
+AND REPAIR Students will be taught to diagnose and repair problems in the automatic transmission.
+The